info-201a-wi22/final-project-greenfoot/docs/p01-proposal.md

 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!

 ### The Dataset (LIAM + EVERYBODYS DATA):

+* Who or what is represented in the data?
+* What is an observation?
+What variables are included (and excluded)?
+* Who  collected  the  data?
+When?
+For  what  purpose?
+How  was  the  data  collection  effort funded?
+Who is likely to benefit from the data or make money?
+* How was the data validated and held secure?
+Is it credible and trustworthy?
+* How did you obtain the data?
+Do you credit the source of the data?

 EPA Air Emissions Dataset
 * This dataset contains approx. 8 millions entries of specific greenhouse gas types, emissions levels and locations across the united states from 2011 to 2020
 * Gathered from EPA monitoring systems and devices on the continental United states.